ikolomiets/ikolomiets.github.io/logging-with-slack-and-log4j.md

 </Configuration>
 ```

-If, instead, you want a dedicated Slack logger to be used with any logging level, you can replace `<Loggers>` section
+Or, if you need a dedicated Slack logger to be used with varying levels, you can configure it with the following
-with this:
+`<Loggers>` section (you may also consider adding `%-5level` specifier and remove `%logger` from the appender's pattern
+since level may vary, while logger will always be `SlackProdMonitorWebhook`):
 ```
 <Loggers>
     <Logger name="SlackProdMonitorWebhook" level="debug">